ghoshsap/pid_controller_active_fluid/README.md

-# Propotional Integral controller to switching average speed of active fluid sample on demand
+# Propotional Integral controller to switch average speed of active fluid sample on demand